jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-08-28-how-to-install-a-tpm-module.md

 ### I've installed a TPM!
 Can I use Windows 11?

-Unfortunately Windows 11 compatibility is more complicated than just TPM - and Microsoft has already amended the minimum System Requirements a few times since the initial announcement.
+Unfortunately Windows 11 compatibility is more complicated than just TPM – and Microsoft has already amended the minimum System Requirements a few times since their initial announcement.

 * Currently, TPM Version 2.0 is required.
-Some older motherboards (like mine) only support TPM 1.2 modules
+Some older motherboards (like mine) only support TPM 1.2
 * Even if you have TPM 2.0, the Windows 11 CPU requirements have also been confirmed as *minimum* Intel 8th-gen or Ryzen 2000 architecture.
-My old machine is out of luck!
+My old machine is plain out of luck!

 To check your own machine, download and run the Windows 11 PC Health Check app.
 It will run a diagnostic and provide a compatibility summary for you: